Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-4.md

 	- Ask yourself how it works?
 - GraphQL Hackernews clone - Tutorial
 	- Start the GraphQL Node Tutorial: https://www.howtographql.com/graphql-js/0-introduction/
-	   - Complete the following chapters by the next class: `Getting Started` and `A Simple Query`
+	   - Complete the following chapters by the next class: `Getting Started`, `A Simple Query`, and `A Simple Mutation`

 <!-- > -->